AustrianTradingMachine/xwrpr/README.md

 ## **List of Commands** <a name="list-of-commands-stream"></a>

-Unlike the official API, where streaming commands are named get *Command* , the xtbwrp library uses the stream *Command* naming convention.
+Unlike the official API, where streaming commands are named get *Command* , the xwrpr library uses the stream *Command* naming convention.
 This change was necessary to avoid conflicts caused by the official API's duplicate command names.